janet-lang/janet/README.md

 the repository.
 There is an introduction section contains a good overview of the language.

+API documentation for all bindings can also be generated with `make docs`, which will create `build/doc.html`, which can be viewed with any web browser.
+This includes all forms in the core library except special forms.

-For individual bindings, use the `(doc symbol-name)` macro to get API documentation for the core library.
+For individual bindings from within the REPL, use the `(doc symbol-name)` macro to get API documentation for the core library.
 For example,
 ```
 (doc doc)